 In December 2019, the Association of MBAs (AMBA), based in London, granted HSG its first AMBA accreditation for the next five years.
 This programme accreditation covers the MBA programmes (full-time and part-time), EMBA, the International EMBA and the Executive MBA Programme in Business Engineering (EMBE).
 With this additional accreditation, the HSG now holds the so-called "Triple Crown".

 The Association to Advance Collegiate Schools of Business (AACSB) renewed the accreditation of the University of St.Gallen (HSG) for another five years in autumn 2018.
 The University of St.Gallen was commended for the following aspects, among others:

-In spring 2018, the European Foundation for Management Development (EFMD) renewed the EQUIS accreditation until 2023.
+In summer 2023, the European Foundation for Management Development (EFMD) renewed the EQUIS accreditation until 2028.
 EQUIS stands for European Quality Improvement System.
-In an extensive self-assessment report, the University looks at ten standards specified by the EFMD: among other things, the HSG reports developments in its degree course programmes, research, the range of executive education courses and its internationalisation strategy.
+In an extensive self-assessment report, the University looks at ten standards specified by the EFMD: among other things, HSG reports developments in its degree course programmes, research, the range of executive education courses and its internationalisation strategy.
 Besides the label, the University also received feedback on where it stands in comparison to other business schools and where it can make progress and improve.

 The Swiss Accreditation Council awarded the University of St.Gallen institutional accreditation in accordance with the Higher Education Promotion and Coordination Act (HFKG) for seven years (2022-2029).
 As part of the institutional accreditation, the University's quality assurance system was assessed by means of quality standards in the areas of quality assurance strategy, governance, teaching, research, services, resources as well as internal and external communication.